clarive/cla-icons-plugin/README.md

 To install the plugin place the icons-plugin folder inside `CLARIVE_BASE/plugins` directory in Clarive's platform.

+Rename the folder downloaded to `icons-plugin` so you will have `CLARIVE_BASE/plugins/icons-plugin`.

 ## How to use

 Once the plugin is installed and ready for its use, you can start using it by